keram/notes/_posts/2017-10-25-reactiveconf-2017-highlights.markdown

 ---
 layout: post
 title:  Highlights from ReactiveConf 2017
-date:   2017-12-27 14:00:00 +0000
+date:   2017-12-27 4:00:00 +0000
 categories: conference
 ---
 [![ReactiveConf banner](/notes/images/2017-10-25-reactiveconf-2017-highlights/preview/reactive.jpg)](/notes/images/2017-10-25-reactiveconf-2017-highlights/reactive.jpg)

-[ReactiveConf](https://reactiveconf.com/) a conference of modern trends in web development, which brings the world top renowned speakers on such topics to Slovakia.
-It was the third year of the conference.
+[ReactiveConf](https://reactiveconf.com/) a conference of modern trends in web development, which brings the world-renowned speakers to Slovakia.
+2017 was the third year of the conference.

-This year I attended the conference thanks to the generosity of friend [Johnny](http://mathalope.co.uk/) who for my luck couldn't go.
+This year I attended the conference thanks to the generosity of [Johnny](http://mathalope.co.uk/) who for my luck couldn't go.

-### Jonas
+### First Day in Bratislava

-I flew to Slovakia one day in advance and had a chance stay overnight with friend, Slovak sound artist and craftsman [Jonas Gruska](https://lom.audio/artists/jonas-gruska/).
+I flew to Slovakia day in advance and had a chance stay overnight with a friend, Slovak sound artist and craftsman [Jonas Gruska](https://lom.audio/artists/jonas-gruska/).
 His sound experiments, field recordings and instruments are well known (His latest album [Spevy](https://lom.audio/releases/jonas-gruska-spevy/) got also mentioned in the latest release of Wire magazine.)

 [![Jonas Gruska and Wire magazine](/notes/images/2017-10-25-reactiveconf-2017-highlights/preview/jonas_wire.jpg)](/notes/images/2017-10-25-reactiveconf-2017-highlights/jonas_wire.jpg)